Canary Islands is saying HOLA again

-Canary Islands are one of the regions least affected by the pandemic in Europe and indeed the world.
-We have been working intensely on reopening our destination so that you can visit us in maximum conditions of safety, hygiene and quality.
+We have worked intensely on reopening our destination so that you can visit us in the maximum safety and with the utmost hygiene and quality.

-If you are planning to visit our islands soon, here is some important information for you.
+If you are travelling to our islands soon, the information here will be of interest to you.

 1Who can fly to Canary Islands?
 Is there a quarantine for visitors?

 You can now travel to the islands from any country in the Schengen Area.
 International visitors to Spain do not currently have to go into quarantine (remember to check what conditions your country has in place for when you return from your holiday).

 2What airlines are flying to Canary Islands this summer?